google/cost-attribution-solution/reactive-governance/audit-logs-attribution/README.md

 terraform init

 Generate an Execution Plan:
 This command creates an execution plan, which details the resources that will be created, modified, or destroyed.

 terraform plan

 Apply the Configuration:
 This command applies the changes required to reach the desired state of the configuration.
 Confirmation is required before proceeding.

 terraform apply

-🔍 Verification Procedure
-Initiate an Audit Log Event: Perform an action within the Google Cloud console that generates an audit log for the Vertex AI or Document AI service, such as the creation of a notebook instance or the execution of a prediction request.

-Inspect the Cloud Function Logs: In the Google Cloud Console, navigate to the Cloud Functions service.
-Review the execution logs for the deployed function to confirm that it was triggered and completed without error.

-Query the BigQuery Table: Allow a brief interval for data propagation, then access the BigQuery service.
-Execute a SQL query against the target table to verify the presence of the newly processed log data.